Jeremias-Ezequiel/Learning-java/POO/1_Class, Objects and Methods/README.md

 # Tips to keep in mind about classes

-The following conventions ar einterntionally accepter standarts:
+The following conventions are interntionally accepter standarts:

     - All classes should begin with a capital letter in each of their words.
     - All attributes should start with a lowercase letter,and if they have more than one word they must start with an uppercase letter.
 There sould be no spaces between words.